 - “It’s late in July and it is really cold outside in New York.
 Where the hell is GLOBAL WARMING???
 We need some fast!
 It’s now CLIMATE CHANGE” (July 28, 2014)

 - “Just out – the POLAR ICE CAPS are at an all time high, the POLAR BEAR population has never been stronger.
 Where the hell is global warming?”
 (Oct 29, 2014)

 Gov. William Weld

-- At a speech announcing his exploratory committee for president at St. Anselm College in New Hampshire, Weld had this to say about climate change:
+At a speech on February 15 announcing his exploratory committee for president at St. Anselm College in New Hampshire, Weld said,

 “With respect to the environment and climate change, the approach of the current administration is antithetical to every principle of conservation and conservatism, and every tenet of Theodore Roosevelt’s Grand Old Party.
 Whether it’s as protection of a fragile ecosystem or as stewardship of God’s creation, take your choice, there’s a pressing need to act on climate change.
 The United States must rejoin the Paris climate accords and adopt targets consistent with those of other industrialized nations.
 We must protect our economy, yes, but we must also recognize that increased natural disasters and unfamiliar weather patterns actually threaten to strip the snow from our white mountains and to melt all the mountain glaciers worldwide upon which hundreds of millions of people depend for their only water supply.
 Europe has its cathedrals and monuments.
 We have our mountains, canyons, valleys, rivers and streams, and we had damn well better take care of them.
 Our borders are safe here in New Hampshire, but it’s not a stretch to say if climate change isn’t addressed our coastlines and those of all other countries will be obliterated by storm surge and the melting of the polar ice cap.
 Yet climate skeptics claim that they are conservative!”